CodeYourFuture/Module-JS3/code-reading/readme.md

 Explain why line 4 and line 6 output different numbers.

+Because x can live inside of a function and have its values updated, but those changes wont reflect outside of the functions scope

 ## Question 2

 Take a look at the following code: